Case Study – Stanegate Roman Road……… (Extract from the Book – The Hadrian’s Wall Enigma)

 This would question if the site was Roman or Prehistoric?
 Interestingly, we have identified possible Dyke/Paleochannel in this area.
 Is it possible that it was another Dyke/Paleochannel that was identified in 1947 by air photography as a side of the Roman fort and is is the Dyke that was partially excavated?

-If we return to our LiDAR map of the area and flood it with a higher water table (10m over the current river level), we not only see why Boothby slid into the water (if it was a Roman fort) but was also see Old Brompton roman fort was so isolated with no adjoining roads – it’s on an island?
+If we return to our LiDAR map of the area and flood it with a higher water table (10m over the current river level), we not only see why Boothby slid into the water (if it was a Roman fort) but was also see Old Brampton roman fort was so isolated with no adjoining roads – it’s on an island?

 So what’s going on here?

-We have failed to find Stanegate road (if the OS map is correct), and neither of the Roman forts has any road connection to the Stanegate – even if the current Old Brompton Road is the real Stanegate?
+We have failed to find Stanegate road (if the OS map is correct), and neither of the Roman forts has any road connection to the Stanegate – even if the current Old Brampton Road is the real Stanegate?

 Boothby to Nether Denton Roman Fort (3.4 miles / 5.4 km)